ndriqimlahu/crypto-coins/README.md

    ```
 2. Open the XAMPP and start the `Apache` module.
 3. After that you can open the repo folder with your IDE or Code Editor.
-4. Launch the web application with Browser by typing the URL `http://localhost/CryptoCoinsApp/` to open the specific file.
+4. Launch the website with Browser by typing the URL `http://localhost/CryptoCoinsApp/` to open the specific file.

 <!-- USAGE -->